– This Year –

 Oh, and the biggest challenge is I have a fear of water and don’t know how to swim, or even float or

-As soon as I got home I had to look up the distances for an Ironman Triathlon because I had no idea other than the run being the distance of a marathon, 26.2 miles.
+As soon as I got home I had to look up the distances for a long-distance triathlon because I had no idea other than the run being the distance of a marathon, 26.2 miles.
 I wondered just what I was getting into.
-When I discovered it included a 2.4 mile swim and a 112 mile bike ride my next thought was, “I wonder how long it typically takes to complete an Ironman?”
+When I discovered it included a 2.4 mile swim and a 112 mile bike ride my next thought was, “I wonder how long it typically takes to complete a long-distance triathlon?”
 Well the internet provided me that also.

 I immediately expected it would be taking me probably 15-16 hours, or longer, considering I will just be a beginner swimmer, I have no experience doing one, I will be doing 5 of them 5 days in a row, and I’ll be doing them the end of June in Nebraska heat and humidity.
 Doesn’t look like much sleep for the nights

 between them.
 I better be prepared for that also!

 And that is how quickly the 2021 event was established.
 That was the easy part, training does not go so quick.
 It is the end of April and 2 months until the event.
 Running and biking training I think has been progressing acceptably, but learning how to swim when you are 55 and afraid of water has been much slower.
 Making progress, but this will probably be the most challenging aspect for me to overcome.
 I need to continually remind myself why I am putting myself through this and that giving up is not an option.
 God will give me what I need, and maybe I just need to be beaten down some so He can lift me up.
 I need to struggle so I can grow.
 I think of the scripture passage, “Unless a grain of wheat falls to the ground and dies, it remains just a grain of wheat; but if it dies it produces much fruit.”
 I just need to